-For facilities using chemicals, pollution prevention strategies include substituting a hazardous substance for a less-toxic alternative, adjusting processes to use chemicals more efficiently and recycling rather than disposal.
+For facilities using chemicals, pollution prevention strategies include substituting a less-toxic alternative for a hazardous substance, adjusting processes to use chemicals more efficiently, and recycling rather than disposing of chemicals.
 These strategies typically involve up-front investments but result in ongoing cost savings.
 Figure 2 presents two case studies of pollution prevention at Toronto companies.